nict-wisdom/rannc-examples/bert/README.md

 ```

 The return value of `optimizer.state_dict()` contains the state for all parameters.
-When properly loading it, `load_state_dict` must be called after the model partitioning is determined.
+`load_state_dict` can load the return value, but it must be called after the model partitioning is determined.
 The following shows a typical usage of `load_state_dict`, where `load_state_dict` is called once after a backward pass.

 ```python